MustoLini/LaborationTwo/InstuctionsForLabTwo.md

 # What classes do I need:

 ## FileRead Class:
-A folderFile.FileReader class where it reads the txt file and and checks what category the object/food has, Then file reader should place it in that object category.
+A folderFile.FileService class where it reads the txt file and and checks what category the object/food has, Then file reader should place it in that object category.

-		ArrayList<Product>FoodProductIn= new ArrayList<Product>();
+		ArrayList<folderProducts>FoodProductIn= new ArrayList<folderProducts>();
 		int count=0;
 		public void read(File file) throws IOException
 		{